gravyboat/docka-docka-docka/docka-salt/README.rst

 This example project contains three components.
 A Salt master, and two Salt minions.

-NOTE: This project is using CentOS 7, and was designed as a very basic tutorial without too much logic.
+NOTE: This project is using CentOS 7 and Ubuntu 14, and was designed as a very basic tutorial without too much logic.
 This means that some code will need to be modified for other distros.

 Components
 ----------